truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 ## Sessions Commands

 The **sessions** namespace has seven commands and is based on functions found in the SCALE API and web UI.
-It provides access to sessions management methods through the 7 **sessions** commands.
+It provides access to session information through the seven **sessions** commands.
-The four child namespaces have their own commands.

-You can enter commands from the main CLI prompt or from the **sessions** namespace prompt.
+You can enter commands from the main CLI prompt or the **sessions** namespace prompt.

 ### Sessions Command